pards124/Railway-Reservation-System/README.md

 # Railway-Reservation-System
-A Educational php project on railway ticket reservation system (INDIA).
+An Educational php project on railway ticket reservation system (INDIA).
 The project is still incomplete but in active development.